whitebox-research/c2-proving-ground-martinez-cot/README.md

 ### Usage

-For how to install and run the scripts, please see Append D of the [report](https://github.com/whitebox-research/c2-proving-ground-martinez-cot/blob/main/report.pd).
+For how to install and run the scripts, please see Appendix D of the [report](https://github.com/whitebox-research/c2-proving-ground-martinez-cot/blob/main/report.pd).

 ### Acknowledgements